 Importance of Comprehensive Medical Care After an Accident

 Additionally, comprehensive medical care creates the evidence your personal injury lawyer needs to help prove the case.
 Your lawyer must connect your injuries to the accident itself for you to win compensation.
-This usually requires medical evidence of some sort, especially to establish the amount of compensation to which you are entitled.
+This usually requires medical evidence, especially to establish the amount of compensation to which you are entitled.
 Seeking medical care provides this evidence and shows that you took responsible steps to protect your health.
 This may help reduce any argument that you caused any of your own injuries by failing to seek medical treatment.

 Physical Evaluations After an Accident